dreinstein/Codegenerator-Cplusplus/README.md

 Datas stored via textfile or xmlfile;

-cpp File and headerfile are be created;
+create cpp File and headerfile

-Design is open to enhance generate other languages
+Gui in work